 1. Unexplained Musty Odors

-Your nose is often the first detector of hidden water damage.
-A persistent, earthy, or musty smell—similar to old, wet cardboard—is a strong indicator of hidden mold growth.
-Mold requires moisture to thrive, meaning if you smell it, there is a hidden water source nearby.
+Your nose is often the best early-warning detector for hidden water damage.
+A persistent, earthy, or musty smell—often described as smelling like old, wet cardboard or dirty socks—is a strong indicator of hidden mold growth.

 2. Changes in Flooring Texture